FK83/scoringRules/readme.md

 Scoring rules are functions S(F, y) which evaluate the accuracy of a forecast distribution F, given that an outcome y was observed.
 The **scoringRules** package contains functions to compute scoring rules, for a variety of distributions F that come up in applied work, and two popular choices of S. Two main classes of distributions are

   - Parametric distributions like normal, t, and gamma.
 For example, most weather forecasts (which apply statistical postprocessing to physical models) take such a form.
-  - Distributions that are not known analytically, but are indirectly described through a sample of simulaton draws.
+  - Distributions that are not known analytically, but are indirectly described through a sample of simulation draws.
 For example, Bayesian forecasts produced via Markov Chain Monte Carlo (MCMC) take this form.

 The scoring rules we cover are the continuous ranked probability score (CRPS; Matheson and Winkler, 1976) and the logarithmic score (Good, 1952).

+The package further provides functions to compute the multivariate energy and variogram scores for forecast distributions given by discrete samples.

 ## History
+  - December 2016: Added multivariate energy and variogram score
   - September 6, 2016: Version 0.9.1 published on CRAN
   - August 2016: Added replication materials for our paper on MCMC based forecasting (see <http://arxiv.org/abs/1608.06802>)